 - Will the labels of foods making a gluten-free claim look different than before the compliance date of the final rule?

 It depends upon the food and the manufacturer.
 The packaging of some foods currently labeled as “gluten-free” may look the same after the compliance date of the final rule, because the food meets the requirements in the rule.
 FDA is not mandating any specific label formats based on the final rule.
-Most of the major provisions for gluten-free food labeling in FDA’s final rule and proposed rule are essentially the same.
-Therefore, no changes may be needed in the food’s formulation and labeling for those foods that were already labeled in a way that was consistent with the proposed rule.

 - Where should the gluten-free claim appear on the food label?

 The final rule does not require manufacturers to place the voluntary gluten-free claim in any specific location on the food label.
-Manufacturers may choose where they place a gluten-free claim on their food labels, provided that the claim does not intervene with FDA mandatory labeling information and meets all other applicable statutory and regulatory requirements.
+Manufacturers may choose where they place a gluten-free claim on their food labels, provided that the claim does not interfere with FDA mandatory labeling information and meets all other applicable statutory and regulatory requirements.

 - Why didn’t FDA adopt a symbol for manufacturers to uniformly use to identify foods that meet the agency’s definition of gluten-free?